Music by www.bensound.com

 Keep in mind that you’re going to estimate how long of a tail you need and you’ll need to take into consideration the quantity of stitches and thickness of yarn.

 The more you knit, the better you’ll get better at estimating the tail length.

 In this video, I show you how to create a slip knot and I show you how to get started without using the slip knot.

 When I was learning to knit I used the slip knot, there’s no shame in it.

-And then one day I decided that I was ready to let go of the slip knot, it took me probably a year, maybe even 2 to let go.
+Then one day, I decided that I was ready to let go of the slip knot, it took me probably a year or maybe even 2 to let go.